-Muslims however believe that there is no Trinity.
-It is believed that according to the Bible: “spirit” refers to Prophet Mohammed (pbuh) – the last prophet of Islam who brought the Qur’an (last scripture):
+Muslims, however, believe that there is no Trinity.
+Some Muslims believe that according to the Bible: “spirit” refers to Prophet Mohammed (pbuh) – the last prophet of Islam who brought the Qur’an (last scripture):

 “I have yet many things to say unto you, but ye cannot bear them now.
 Howbeit when he, the Spirit of truth is come, he will guide you unto all truth: for he shall not speak of himself; but whatsoever he shall hear, that shall he speak: and he will shew you things to come.
 He shall glorify me.”
 (John, 16: 12-14)

 This belief has been expressed by certain scholars but is not universally theologically recognised by Muslims/Islamic scholars.